 - Self-awareness: understanding one’s own strengths and limitations.

-- Social awareness: being open and understanding of the perspectives of others.
+- Social awareness: being open and understanding of others’ perspectives.

-- Relationship skills: ability to communicate effectively, resolve conflicts constructively, resist negative social pressures and seek help when needed.
+- Relationship skills: communicating effectively, resolving conflicts constructively, resisting negative social pressures, and seeking help when needed.

-- Responsible decision-making: the ability to make ethical choices about personal behavior.
+- Responsible decision-making: making ethical choices about personal behavior.

 Outcomes of SEL Learning

 In 2011, Child Development Journal published the results of an extensive survey of over 200 SEL school programs.
-The study was the first of its kind and showed that students who practiced social-emotional learning in their classroom or school showed an increase in academic performance, rates of graduation and college attendance, lower rates of drug use and disciplinary action.
+The study was the first of its kind and showed that students who practiced social-emotional learning in their classroom or school showed increased academic performance, increased rates of graduation and college attendance, decreased rates of drug use, and decreased disciplinary action.
 In short, students exposed to SEL curriculum in grade school were not only better versed in pro-social behavior but also showed academic progress.
 A follow-up study published in 2017 showed similar positive outcomes for kids in all grades.

 How is SEL being applied in schools

 Teachers understand that learning is inhibited when students are struggling emotionally; if students are going to thrive, their emotional needs have to be met first.
-SEL in the classroom manifests in both big and small ways.
-From the simple practice of focused breathing to large scale, social service projects in the community.
-SEL may also include addressing social justice issues such as bias and bullying or through the sharing of personal experiences in role-playing, journal writing, one-on-one or group sharing, guided meditations and student-guided conflict resolution.
+SEL in the classroom manifests in numerous ways, from the simple practice of focused breathing to large-scale social service projects in the community.
+SEL may also include addressing social justice issues, such as bias and bullying, and/or personal experiences through role-playing, journal writing, one-on-one or group sharing, guided meditations, and student-guided conflict resolution.
 Teaching coping skills is also a main area of SEL focus during this time when numbers of students struggling with anxiety and depression are at an all-time high.
 For more on what SEL looks like in the classroom, visit the Berkley Public School’s SEL toolbox.

 How can you apply SEL principles at home?